Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 #### Client | Server: (Installed on either or both sides)

+- `WireTracer` **Must have!**: Allows you to easily see what powers wires and what they power in your spaghetti.
+If installed on the server, connected clusters are highlighted too.

 Libraries:

 - `AssemblyLoader`: Loads DLL files (like for example Harmony) into runtime.